-CBO: Republicans' AHCA Would Leave 23 Million More Uninsured
+GOP Health Plan Would Leave 23 Million More Uninsured, Budget Office Says

 The CBO's newly estimated deficit savings mean the bill can safely move on to the Senate.

-The future of the bill hinged upon this report, as House Republicans passed their most recent version of the bill without waiting for the CBO to report the bill's estimated price tag.
+The future of the bill hinged upon this report, as House Republicans passed their most recent version of the bill without waiting for the CBO to report its estimated price tag.
 Three weeks after passing the bill, however, they have not sent the bill on to the Senate yet, because they were waiting on this score.
-Budget rules dictate that if the bill's deficit savings had not reached $2 billion (and that $2 billion had to come from particular spending categories), the bill would be dead upon arrival in the upper chamber.
+Budget rules dictate that if the bill's deficit savings had not reached $2 billion (and that $2 billion had to come from particular spending categories), the bill would be dead upon arrival.